Caloundra: Geography

 Caloundra is 90 km north of the Brisbane central business district.
 Caloundra is accessible from Landsborough railway station, 21 km away, and the Caloundra bus station.

-Bribie Island North is located across the Pumicestone Passage.
-Caloundra marks the coastal, northern extent of the Moreton Bay Marine Park.
+Bribie Island is located across the Pumicestone Passage to the south.

+Caloundra marks the coastal northern extent of the Moreton Bay Marine Park.

 History

 Caloundra lies within the Aboriginal Gubbi Gubbi (Kabi Kabi, Cabbee, Carbi, Gabi Gabi) language region.
 The name Caloundra is from the Gubbi Gubbi language Cullowundoor with Kal Owen meaning 'beech tree' (Gmelina leichhardtii) and Dha meaning 'place'.

 Caloundra Head was previously known as Petrie Point and Point Wickham (or Wickham Point).
 Point Wickham takes its name from John Clements Wickham, who did a hydrographic survey of the northern section of Moreton Bay in 1846 and was later the Government Resident of Moreton Bay from 1853 to 1859.
 Point Wickham was in use by 1860, where it was noted on official maps.
 In an 1892 map it is named "Caloundra Head (Wickham Point)" and at some time later the use of Caloundra Head became dominant and the use of the name Point Wickham seems to have discontinued.

 In 1875, Robert Bulcock, an English immigrant who founded a Brisbane newspaper and later represented the Brisbane electorate of Enoggera in the Legislative Assembly of Queensland from 1885 until 1888, bought 277 acre of land in the region.
 A town was surveyed in the 1870s, and land sales commenced in 1883.
 The first allotments of land in Caloundra were advertised for public auction on 28 August 1883.
 The map states 'the land is of a sandstone nature, undulating and ridgy, heavily timbered with Gum, Bloodwood, Tea-tree and Oak'.
 A 1907 map shows several sections from George Street to Ernest St advertised for auction on 7 January 1907 by the Government Land Office.

 With its proximity to beaches, the area became popular with tourists and a number of hotels and guest houses were set up to accommodate them.

 In 1917, Bulcock's son, Robert Bulcock Jr, who was a councillor in the Shire of Landsborough, subdivided part of the land into 404 lots.
 This area became known as Bulcock Beach.
 404 allotments of 'Bulcock Estate' were advertised for auction on 16 August 1917 by Isle, Love and Co, auctioneers, with an edge of the Estate mapped as adjacent to Tripcony's store and the Tramway terminus.